Acumatica/ACUCustomizationUtil/Readme.md

 ### How to get the utility executable file

 The correct way to get the utility executable is to put the publishing configuration into a folder and run that configuration.
-These actions are described in more detail in the document [ACUPackageGuide](doc/ACUPackageGuide.md)
+These actions are described in more detail in the document [ACU Package Guide](doc/ACUPackageGuide.md)

 ### Support and bug fixes